Car stocks and miners drag Europe down as weak China data and trade fears sap confidence

 The pan-European STOXX 600 opened marginally up but rapidly fell into the negative, down 0.3 percent by 0825 GMT.
-Germany's DAX .GDAXI, the most sensitive to China due to its big exporters, fell 0.4 percent.
+Germany’s DAX, the most sensitive to China due to its big exporters, fell 0.4 percent.

 The DAX was set for its fourth straight month of losses - its longest losing streak since 2008.
 The pan-European STOXX was set for its second straight month of losses as November, and a disappointing earnings season, draw to a close.